agraef/ez-ag/README.md

-Clicking on the fretboard subpatch in the right upper corner of the patch opens a graphical display of the 12 frets of the EZ-AG showing the notes that are currently playing in the style of a horizontal fretboard diagram (indicating open and damped strings with "o" and "x" symbols on the left and finger positions on the fretboard using bullet points).
-By default, the fretboard display assumes a standard guitar tuning (E-A-D-G-B-E).
-If you have configured the EZ-AG to use a different tuning then you can recalibrate the display accordingly.
+Clicking on the fretboard subpatch in the right upper corner of the patch opens a graphical display of the 12 frets of the EZ-AG showing the notes that are currently playing in the style of a horizontal fretboard diagram.
+As usual, open and damped strings are indicated with "o" and "x" symbols to the left of the "nut" and finger positions on the fretboard using bullet points.

+Note that the fretboard display has no way of knowing the actual tuning of the EZ-AG, so it assumes a standard guitar tuning (E3-A3-D4-G4-B4-E5) by default.
+If you have configured the EZ-AG to use a different tuning (such as, e.g., D-drop or 1 octave up or down) then some notes may fall below or above the displayed range and will be shown as grey "shadow" notes on the "nut" or the "bridge" in the fretboard diagram, respectively.
+In this case you can recalibrate the display so that it matches the EZ-AG's tuning.
 To these ends, pluck each open string (at least) once and then push the "tune" button above the fretboard subpatch.
+The display will then be adjusted accordingly.

-There are various settings in the patch you can fiddle with.
+There are various other settings in the patch you can fiddle with.
 First and foremost, there are two toggles for the velocity threshold and the note filtering, which should normally be enabled by default.
 You can turn these off to get the MIDI note data exactly as the EZ-AG sends it.
 Normally, you will